nishalad95/WomenWhoCodeHelsinki/Workshops/ContainerWorkshop1/BusyboxDemo.md

 3303eee5d2ac        busybox             "sh"                About a minute ago   Up About a minute                       gallant_nobel
 ```

 To get out of the container environment back to where we were running the docker commands, just type `exit`.
 Only thing to note is that once you execute this command, your running container will be deleted, thus you will lose all the work you have done after starting it.
-Start the container again to see how else you can remove your container.

 To find out more about run, use `docker run --help` to see a list of all flags it supports.
 As we proceed further, we'll see a few more variants of `docker run`.